FLARC Repeater now uses PL tone of 167.9 Hz input, NO code on output.

 We are one of the few amateur radio organizations in New Jersey that has a permanent location.
 Our facilities include two large rooms, workbenches, test equipment and five operating positions.

-The club station (W2NPT) is equipped with two Icom 746 Pro HF stations that can use a Mosley 5-band HF beam.
-A 40-meter dipole and an 80-meter dipole are also on the roof and can be used at any of the operating positions.
+The club station (W2NPT) is equipped with two Icom 746 Pro HF stations that can use a Mosley 5-band HF beam and an 80m through 6m vertical antenna.

 For VHF, we have a 2-meter sideband station with an 11-element beam.
 The beam antennas are all mounted on a 20-foot tower that is on the roof of the two-story building.
 We have operating equipment for all three types of VHF digital operation D-STAR, System Fusion (C4FM) and DMR.
 We have a VHF repeater that supports analog and DMR communications.